 - dates for the opening meeting and interview days

 - where your interview will take place: Onsite or video conferencing.

 We will email you these details as well as our first request for information, which may include:

-- student contact information to interview your students
+- student contact information to interview or survey your students

 - up to date information on student enrolment and completion numbers.

 This meeting is between you and the assessor who conducts your performance assessment.